Splatalot!: Round 3: Capture the Crown

 In Round 3, the remaining four Attackers must race across the obstacle-ridden courtyard and up to the tower where the crown lies in wait.
 In their path are all 6 Defenders from both rounds taking up various positions around the courtyard, wielding various weapons and devices to impede the Attackers' progress.
 In the end, only one Attacker will make it past the Defenders and capture the crown, winning this week's episode.
-Afterwards, they raise the flag with the defenders clapping and the winner says the catchphrase, "I'm the king/queen of the castle" in Season 1.
+Afterwards, they raise the flag with the Defenders clapping and the winner says the catchphrase, "I'm the king/queen of the castle" in Season 1.

-In Season 2, they will choose a defender to throw into the moat.
+In Season 2, they will choose a Defender to throw into the moat.
 They are not allowed to pick multiple and can only choose one to do this to.
-In the event of the night round, the defender will be blindfolded on the Scary-Go-Round and will have to try and get over it, always ending up with them falling into the moat.
-The attacker(s) who wins the episode will announce which defender they would like to punish by saying; "My/Our first act as king/queen/ruler of Splatalot is to have one of you thrown into the moat/swamp.
-I/we wish I/we could do it to/it could be all of you, but today/tonight, it will be you, (insert Defender)!"
+In the event of the night round, the Defender will be blindfolded on the Scary-Go-Round and will have to try and get over it, always ending up with them falling into the moat.
+The Attacker who wins the episode will announce which the Defender they would like to punish by saying; "My/Our first act as king/queen/ruler of Splatalot is to have one of you thrown into the moat/swamp.
+I/we wish I/we could do it to/it could be all of you, but today/tonight, it will be you, (insert Defender here)!"